The Campus Cinema

 Talley Student Union (TSU) embarked on its transformation into a world-class student center in the summer of 2011.
 The 284,000-square-feet renovation and addition will double the square footage of the current center to accommodate a growing population exceeding 34,000 students and will provide a vibrant hub for student activity and campus events.

 The addition and renovation will increase and improve space for student organizations and facility services with more meeting and recreational areas, expanded food services and bookstore, and will be rated LEED Silver Certified.

 Using resources from a combination of student fees and auxiliary service contributions, the estimated $120 million project will be completed in two phases.
 The first will be completed in fall 2013, with the entire project completed by late 2014.

-Program offices and service areas that will be found in the Talley Student Union include Arts Development; Campus Activities; Center Stage Performing Arts Series; Center for Student Leadership, Ethics & Public Service; Chaplains’ Cooperative Ministry; Dance Program; Parents & Family Services; Student Organization Resource Center (SORC); Union Activities Board; University Theatre; Women’s Center; REM offices; Information Desk; Ticket Central; and University Dining administrative and catering offices.
+Program offices and service areas that will be found in the Talley Student Union include Arts Development; Campus Activities; Center Stage Performing Arts Series; Center for Student Leadership, Ethics & Public Service; Chaplains’ Cooperative Ministry; Dance Program; Parents & Family Services; Woodward Student Involvement Center; Union Activities Board; University Theatre; Women’s Center; REM offices; Information Desk; Ticket Central; and University Dining administrative and catering offices.